transdigiware/blockchain/howto/ibp-console-join-network.md

 Each CA is created with a CA admin identity.
 You can use the admin to register new users with your CA and generate certificates.
 Before you can use the console to operate your CA, you need to associate the CA admin identity with the CA node itself.

 Depending on your cluster type, deployment of the CA can take up to ten minutes.
-When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be grey box.
+When the CA is first deployed (or when the CA is otherwise unavailable), the box in the tile for the CA will be gray box.
 When the CA has successfully deployed and is running, this box will be green, indicating that it is "Running" and can be operated from the console.
 Before proceeding with the steps below, you must wait until the CA status is "Running".
-If the grey box stops blinking, you can try reloading the page in your browser to refresh the status.
+If the gray box stops blinking, you can try reloading the page in your browser to refresh the status.
 {:important}

 Once the CA is running, as indicated by the green box in the tile, complete the following steps: